johnisom/time_manager/README.md

      Show only the total times for each day, and then a whole average of that.
      No individual sessions, session times, or messages.
   2) *Day delimited*: `--day-delimited`
      Normal mixed with daily digest.
-Dislpays session times as normal, but with delimeters ('===', '---', or '=-=-=') between days with total daily time at the end.
+Displays session times as normal, but with delimeters ('===', '---', or '=-=-=') between days with total daily time at the end.
   3) *Weekly digest*: `--weekly-digest`
      Show only the total times for each week, and then a whole average of that.
      No individual days or sessions, etc.
   4) *Week delimited*: `--week-delimited`
-     Like day delimeted, but instead of showing sessions between delimiters, it shows all of the daily digests delimeted by week.
+     Like day delimited, but instead of showing sessions between delimiters, it shows all of the daily digests delimeted by week.
 Basically daily digest delimited by week (Monday thru Sunday).
 * *NOTE*: